rolandguelle/razer-blade-stealth-linux/ubuntu-18-04.md

 With libinput, the pointer "jumps" while moving.
 The synaptics driver hasn't this issue.
 Other users with RBS late 2017 reports dead zones, I'm not sure if they have tested the synaptics driver.
-Maybe 4.17-1 kernel solves this problem (https://github.com/rolandguelle/razer-blade-stealth-linux/issues/19).
+Maybe 4.17-1 kernel solves this problem [Issue 19](https://github.com/rolandguelle/razer-blade-stealth-linux/issues/19).

 **Note:** A new kernel workd better with libinput.